You are here

 My workplace cut my salary in half.
 Can they do this?

 If you’re still working full-time, then cutting your salary in half could be considered constructive dismissal.
 This is when your employer changes your job in a major way, and you don’t agree to it.
 If you want to quit over this, you’d likely be entitled to severance pay.
-But you may choose to discuss this with your employer, perhaps reducing your hours to part-time to match up with the reduced salary.
+But proving constructive dismissal is no small matter.
+You may choose to discuss the situation with your employer, perhaps reducing your hours to part-time to match up with the reduced salary.

 The government is advising everyone applying for federal benefits, whether EI or CERB, to start the application on the CERB portal.